ahp-aig/yolo_for_endometrial_cytology/README.md

 ## Privacy and Compliance Notice

 The cytological images used in our study are not publicly available due to patient privacy concerns and hospital policy compliance.

-Please note that the use of AI tools and software in clinical diagnostics must comply with local medical device regulations and laws.
-The pre-trained model provided here is intended for research and development purposes only and should not be used as a diagnostic tool without proper validation and regulatory approval.
-Users are responsible for ensuring that the use of this model complies with all applicable laws and standards in their jurisdiction.
-Any clinical application or diagnostic use of the model requires further validation and must adhere to the necessary regulatory approvals.
+## Legal and Ethical Considerations

+This AI model is provided for research purposes only and has not been approved for clinical use.
+Please ensure compliance with all local regulations and ethical standards before using this model in a clinical setting.